MJoergen/x16-nexys4ddr/log.md

 So I got the directory listing working.
 And I've written a few sample programs in BASIC.
 I want to make some more simple programs in BASIC.

+## 2019-12-15
+Now VERA mode 7 works, so I can display bitmap images in 160x120x8bpp.

+TODO:
+* Make a BASIC program demonstrating Feigenbaum
+* Make a BASIC program that solves Sudoku